 Airbags are designed to provide a cushion for the vehicle driver and passengers to help minimize the impact of a collision.
-It is estimated that a properly functioning airbag will reduce the risk of fatal injury by 30 percent.
-When the airbag module is defective and fails to perform its proper role, drivers and passengers can be at risk of significant physical injury.
-An airbag malfunction can be caused by a number of issues, which include:
+A properly functioning airbag is estimated to reduce the risk of fatal injury by 30%.
+Unfortunately, when an airbag is defective and fails to perform its proper role, drivers and passengers can be at risk of significant physical injury.

-- Airbags often do not work when the car is turned off.
-Some vehicles may suffer from faulty ignition switches, where the car will turn off while driving because of unintentional contact between the driver and the keychain.
+Airbags don’t usually function when a car is turned off.
+This is a concern if a car suffers from a faulty ignition switch, where the car will turn off while driving because of unintentional contact between the driver and the key-chain.
 Under these circumstances, if the ignition switch problem causes an accident, the airbags may fail to deploy.

 In newer vehicles, electronic sensors are responsible for switching airbags on when a driver or passenger is seated.
 If these sensors are defective or not working well, the airbags may fail to deploy.

 Lack of Side Curtain or Canopy Airbag System